lavthaiba/cabtmTestAutomation/README.md

 ...

 ## Test Reports
 The test reports are generated using ExtentReports, and they provide detailed information about the test execution, including test status, test steps, and screenshots (if configured).
 After running the tests, the HTML report will be available in the test-output folder with the name ExtentReport.html.

 ...

 ## Contributing
 We welcome contributions to improve the test automation framework and test scripts.
 To contribute, please follow these steps:

-1. Fork the repository on GitHub.
+- Fork the repository on GitHub.
-2. Create a new branch from the master branch for your changes.
+- Create a new branch from the master branch for your changes.
-3. Make your changes and commit them to your branch.
+- Make your changes and commit them to your branch.
-4. Push your branch to your fork on GitHub.
+- Push your branch to your fork on GitHub.
-5. Create a pull request to merge your changes into the master branch of this repository.
+- Create a pull request to merge your changes into the master branch of this repository.

-We will review your pull request and provide feedback before merging.
+I will review your pull request and provide feedback before merging.

 ...

-## License

-This project is licensed under the MIT License.